vlandham/captain_z/out/captain_z.md

 #

 Almost all of the attackers were focused on the town and didn't even notice Wind Drinker sprinting out of the port.
-But one of the two ships Captain Z had passed before the signal was given had started to give chase.
+But one of the two ships Captain Z passed before the signal was given had started to give chase.
 They had pulled their sails about to turn around to follow Captain Z and her crew of children.

 It was Captain Pete Moss who gave the order to pursue Wind Drinker.
 Captain Z recognized him as they pulled in behind.
 Captain Moss had a slow ship and a slower crew.
 They were weighted down with a slew of cannons he was itching to use.
 And he would have used them on Wind Drinker if the port hadn't been so crowded with other pirate ships.
 One missed shot and he could sink a fellow attack boat.
 Even Captain Moss was bright enough to know the trouble he would be in if he was responsible for such a mishap.